avaitt/Data-Projects/README.md

 ### Anomaly Detection using Log Files

-performing reated analysis pipeline that automates recommendations based on the kurtosis (i.e. sharpness of a peak) and skewedness of CLV
+Anomaly detection has always been a subject of interest to me.
+In this project I extracted datestamps/timestamps from log files in order to find some insights.
+The crux of this project is that if an individual has an anomalous timestamp in relation to other users then that could possibly constitute something malicious.
+After manually performing this analysis in Part 1 of this notebook I involved Scikit-learn in Part 2 to automate recommendation on anomalous timestamps, based on the kurtosis (i.e. sharpness of a peak) of log-access data